Carlos-BI/engineering-education/async.md

 The first thing you will notice is that we are no longer using our `SimpleFuture` trait anymore.
 We are now using the standard `Future` trait.
 The first difference is that we are taking a [`Pin`](https://doc.rust-lang.org/beta/std/pin/index.html) to `&mut Self`.
-This is just a very elegant way that Rust can guarantee memory safety, which is outside the scope of this article.
+This is just a very elegant way for Rust to guarantee memory safety, which is outside the scope of this article.
 Just think of it as a regular mutable reference to self like in `SimpleFuture` (as it will be optimized out).
 The second difference is that we are not passing a `wake()` closure anymore.
 Now it's a [`Context`](https://doc.rust-lang.org/beta/std/task/struct.Context.html) which is just an abstraction to a [virtual function pointer table](https://en.wikipedia.org/wiki/Virtual_method_table) (which is not important for this article).
 Just know that `cx.waker()` will get the previously used `wake()` closure.

 Now with that out of the way lets look at what is happening here.
-If the data is there, we return the data as a `Poll::Ready(data)`.
+If the data is ready, we return the data as a `Poll::Ready(data)`.
 Otherwise, we arrange to be woken by using `set_readable_callback` and then return `Poll::Pending`.

 With that, we now have everything needed to use futures for asynchronous code.